 “Dr. Peterson has rejected the agreement and thereby resigned his position,” the university’s statement reads.

-Peterson published his termination letter shortly after his dismissal, in which he was accused of disclosing confidential information about another professor’s employment, slandering university President Richard “Biff” Williams and “failing to demonstrate professional standards of behavior,” among other alleged violations of policy.
+Shortly after his dismissal, Peterson published his termination letter, in which he was accused of disclosing confidential information about another professor’s employment, slandering university President Richard “Biff” Williams and “failing to demonstrate professional standards of behavior,” among other alleged violations of policy.

-“They’re treating him like a criminal and he has done nothing criminal,” McFerran said.
-“He is a pillar of the community and he’s an incredible, incredible educator. … It’d be a tragedy to lose him.”
+“He has done nothing criminal,” she said.
+“He is a pillar of the community, and he’s an incredible, incredible educator. … It’d be a tragedy to lose him.”

-Of the many gathered coworkers and students of Peterson with whom St. George spoke, all gave nothing but effusive praise for the now-jobless voice instructor.
+Of the many gathered co-workers and students of Peterson with whom St. George spoke, all gave nothing but effusive praise for the now-unemployed voice instructor.

 “My experience with Ken is vast on so many levels.
 I’ve experienced him happy, I’ve experienced him sad.
 Every single one of my encounters with him have been good, pleasant, above board,” DSU music graduate and continuing student Jalee Scott said.
 “He has always been 100 percent professional, ethical, compassionate, helpful.
 He has never been anything less.”